top of page

 • 2 min read

 There are many approaches to building a good portrait oil painting.
-Since I often use an Old Masters painting technique myself, I wanted to tell you about it.
+Since I have often used an Old Masters painting technique myself, I wanted to tell you about it.

 I use photography for my references rather than having people, especially children, come for daily sittings while I paint.
 This is a modern method, of course.
-However, how I use the photos is straight from the 1600’s.
+However, how one can use the photos is straight from the 1600’s.

 Looking at them, I draw out my composition onto the canvas.
-After that usually (but not always) comes a wash of thin brown and white oil paint.
+After that usually (but not always) I paint the first strokes with washes of thin brown and white oil paint.
 This establishes the tones (lights and darks) of the composition.
-Then a layer of thicker paint, but still in the monochrome palette.
+The next strokes consist of thicker paint, but still in the monochrome palette.
 When I did the painting that I am showing here, I went farther than usual in brown and white.
 I worked out all the minute features as well.
 Other times in other paintings, I skip to color way before the getting to the details.
-As a picture is worth all those thousands of words, let me demonstrate.
-Here are the reference photo plus 3 stages of "brown and white".
+As a picture is worth all those thousands of words, let me demonstrate in the picture above.
+It shows the reference photo plus 2 stages of "brown and white" and a preliminary color stage.

-You can see the final color painting in my last blog entry, titled "Children's Portrait: Two Little Angels".
+You can see the final color painting in my previous post, titled "Children's Portrait: Two Little Angels".

 My Cousin Norman Rockwell also used the idea behind this Old Masters painting technique to make his Saturday Evening Post Covers.
 He made it his own in a different way.
 He too used photography to capture his references.
 Then he made many preliminary small sketches.
 After a while, he drew out his ideas to-size on charcoal on paper in great detail.
 He did this to establish the arrangement and the tonal values (lights and darks).
 After doing that, he made a rough color sketch of it in oil on a small canvas.
 When he could envision his colors working, he transferred his large charcoal composition onto a new and final canvas.
 Then he painted it "alla prima.”
 That translates from Italian to "at once", i.e., without the building up of thin layers.